9 01, 2025

 Eager to lern more about Sepsis-associated acute kidney injury?

-2024-04-10T13:16:00+02:00April 10th, 2024|biomarker, biomarkers, microRNA services, microRNAs, microstructure, miND spike ins, NGS, sequencing, smallRNA, Vivomicx|0 Comments
+2024-04-10T13:16:00+02:00April 10th, 2024|biomarker, biomarkers, microRNA services, microRNAs, microstructure, miND spike ins, NGS, sequencing, smallRNA, Vivomicx|Comments Off on Eager to lern more about Sepsis-associated acute kidney injury?

 We are pleased to share our latest publication, a collaborative effort with TAmiRNA, titled 'Sepsis-Induced Heterogeneous Transcription of Coagulation- and Inflammation-Associated Genes in Renal Microvasculature,' which has been published in Thrombosis Research.
 Through the integration of TAmiRNA's high-sensitivity gene expression profiling techniques (RT-qPCR and smallRNAseq/RNAseq) and the advanced laser microdissection technology from Dutch company Vivomicx, our study unveils the diverse transcriptional responses of microvascular compartments to sepsis-associated acute kidney injury (SA-AKI).
 Our findings demonstrate that distinct changes occur in the expression of coagulation- and inflammation-related genes across microvascular compartments in response to SA-AKI.
 This heterogeneity underscores the complexity of the microvascular response to sepsis and highlights potential avenues for targeted therapeutic intervention.
 Moving forward, our research will [...]